bikarnap/user-login-enabled-TODO-app/README.md

 In case, the app does not launch automatically, it can be manually launched on your browser by entering
 ##### `localhost:3000`
 ```
-_Note: Make sure that the port 3000 is not being used by other services_.
+Note: Make sure that the port 3000 is not being used by other services.
 ```

 #### Test user credentials